KSML/ksmlgamesAttempt1/README.md

 clear():
   sets the gamefile to an empty string

+quit():
+  quits the game

 other notes:
-  the gamefile has a max length (I can't remember what I set it too) (I'll update this readme once I take the time to look up what I set it to) its fairly big if I remember correctly (or at least it should be) so don't worry about it to much however just know that its a thing if you append to the gamefile and it gets to long it returns an error
+  the gamefile has a max length (I can't remember what I set it too) (I'll update this readme once I take the time to look up what I set it to) its fairly big if I remember correctly (or at least it should be) so don't worry about it to much however just know that its a thing if you append to the gamefile and it gets to long it returns an error also when you start a game the gamefile should be empty (if its not, thats on me and I should fix it) also you shouldn't have to worry about the name of the gamefile or the password or table name or any of that, it should all be handled by the startUI